sbramley/prologis-cxt-interviews/frontend.md

 * A coding test
 * A few technical questions

 In order to avoid bounced emails, we would like you to submit your results by uploading the relevant ZIP file to a shared web accessible storage folder on Microsoft OneDrive.
-In order to obtain the URL for this folder, please supply your email address to either your agent or the D&B member of staff who assigned you the test.
+In order to obtain the URL for this folder, please supply your email address to either your agent or the Prologis member of staff who assigned you the test.

 Please make this a single zip file named {yourname}-{role-applied-for}.zip containing: